nordic-institute/X-Road-development/WORKFLOW.md

 ## 17	Open source development

-17.1	Open source development and Partner development are only loosely coupled.
+17.1	Open source development and the development conducted by the NIIS Members are only loosely coupled.
 Master Repository `X-Road` is open to everybody for forking.
 The NIIS administers the Master Repository `X-Road`.

 17.2	New branches are created in `X-Road` by the NIIS as needed.